roblox-linux-wrapper/roblox-linux-wrapper/README.md

+### After a few years of attempting to maintain this script, I'll be archiving this project.
+It is not possible to even use the Roblox Studio in Wine anymore.
+If there is a hope for running Roblox on Linux, I'll gladly unarchive this project, but until then, this project is on hiatus.
+Thank you, everyone, for your support over the years!

 ### As of September 2015, this script does *not* work with the latest versions of ROBLOX.
 No ETA for a fix is available.

 <br>